Soxxes/HeLO-System/README.md

 ## What Factors influence the HeLO Score?
 If you don't have a basic knowledge of how elo systems work, please take a few minutes to read about them.
 In contrary to chess, the HeLO score depends not only on the final result of the game and your current score. <br />
-A victory in HLL can 5-0, 4-1 or 3-2.
+A victory in HLL can be a 5-0, 4-1 or 3-2.
 The latter is closer to a draw in chess than a win.
 Additionally, we don't rate players but whole teams.
 So another dependency is the number of players played in a certain game.
 Last, there are friendly matches and competitive matches between the teams.
 In my opinion that should be weighted differently, too. <br />
 To summarize, there are three main factors:
 * the game result
 * the number of players